-An aware visitor, or a visitor that we consider to be 'aware', has made one single visit to your site or project.
+An aware visitor, or a visitor that we consider to be 'aware', has made at least one single visit to your site or project.
 Our methodology suggests that a visitor who has not taken any further action, that means has not clicked on anything, can be considered to be aware that the project or site exists.

 Aware visitor will have visited at least one page.